SAP-archive/teched2020-INT167/exercises/ex1/README.md

    Your screen should look like this now.
 <br>![](/exercises/ex1/images/Ex1_Step5_2_3.png)

-## Step 1.6 Define runtime settings
+## Step 1.6 Define connector settings

 After completing these steps you will chave defined runtime settings.